openimsdk/open-im-server/.devcontainer /README.md

-# Code - OSS Development Container
+# OpenIM - OSS Development Container

 [![Open in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/openimsdk/open-im-server)

-This repository includes configuration for a development container for working with Code - OSS in a local container or using [GitHub Codespaces](https://github.com/features/codespaces).
+This repository includes configuration for a development container for working with OpenIM - OSS in a local container or using [GitHub Codespaces](https://github.com/features/codespaces).

-> **Tip:** The default VNC password is `vscode`.
-The VNC server runs on port `5901` and a web client is available on port `6080`.
+> **Tip:** The default VNC password is `openIM123`.
+The VNC server runs on port `5901` and a web client is available on port `11001`, openim-admin on port `11002`.

 ## Quick start - local